brunorosilva/img2art-search/README.md

 ## Overview

 This project leverages the Vision Transformer (ViT) model architecture for the task of image-to-art search.
-By fine-tuning the pre-trained ViT model on a custom dataset derived from the Instagram account [ArtButMakeItSports](https://www.instagram.com/artbutmakeitsports/), we aim to create a model capable of matching images (but not only) to corresponding artworks, being able to search for any of the images on [WikiArt](https://wikiart.org/).
+By fine-tuning the pre-trained ViT model on a custom images to artworks dataset, we aim to create a model capable of matching images (but not only) to corresponding artworks, being able to search for any of the images on [WikiArt](https://wikiart.org/).

 ## Installation